avatar-kaleb/kalebmckelvey-site/blog/clean-code-summary-review.md

 The overall goal is to keep our system small while keeping functions nd classes small, so this is the lowest priority of the four principles

+# Chapter 13 Concurrency

+"Writing clean concurrent programs is hard -- very hard."

+Easy to write concurrent code that looks good and works fine on the surface, but can be shown to be bad once its under load at a deeper level

+## Why Concurrency?

+It's a decoupling strategy, decoupling `what` gets done from `when` it gets done

+In single threaded systems, you can easily place a debugger and see the order of events as the code is running...this isnt so easy in concurrent systems

+Structure isnt the only motive for adopting concurrencey, response time and throughput constraints sometimes cause the need for it too

+## Myths and Misconceptions

+There are compelling reasons to adopt concurrency, but it's HARD, so you have to be very careful

+### Common myths and misconceptions:

+*Concurrency always improves performance*
+- it can only when there is a lot of wait time thats shared between multiple threads / processes

+*Design does not change when writing concurrent programs*.
+- Designs of a concurrent algo can be very different than single threaded ones, the structure is much different too

+*Understanding concurrency issues is not important when working with a container such as Web or EJB container.*
+- you must know and be able to guard against issues so deadlock doesnt happen

+Some sound bites about concurrent software:
+1. Concurrency incurs some overhead, both in performance and extra code
+1. Correct concurrency is complex, even for simple probz
+1. Concurrency bugs arent usually repeatable, so often ignored as one-offs instead of true defects
+1. Concurrency often requires a fundamental change in design strategy

+## Concurrency Defense Principles

+### Single Responsibility Principle

+- A given method/class/component should have a single reason to change

+It's common for concurrency designs to be embedded in production code, instead of in its own place within the code base

+They recommend keeping concurrency-related code separate from other code

+### Corollary: Limit the Scope of Data

+- Use `synchronized` keyword to protect critical sections of code that use a shared object
+- Restrict the number of critical sections

+Recommendation: Take data encapsulation to heart; severely limit the access of any data that may be shared.

+### Corollary: Use Copies of Data

+- A good way to avoid shared data, is avoid sharing data...sometimes its possible to copy and treat them as read only.
+- Experiment to determine if the extra object creations are slow / garbage collection

+### Corollary: Threads Should be as Independent as Possible